Kinnick01/Advanced-si-3/README.md

 # Advanced-si-3

-Goal of the project:
-Create automated tests for this demo website, with Selenium in java -Form filling
--registration
+Solo project.
+Goals were to practice the POM (Page Object Model) Concept with Selenium in Java, understand the fundamentals and start implementing the design pattern.